Sempra Energy (NYSE:SRE) Releases FY 2021 Earnings Guidance

-SRE has been the topic of several research reports.
-BMO Capital Markets dropped their price target on Sempra Energy from $151.00 to $145.00 and set a market perform rating on the stock in a report on Friday, June 25th.
+SRE has been the topic of a number of recent analyst reports.
+Barclays increased their target price on Sempra Energy from $145.00 to $158.00 and gave the company an overweight rating in a research report on Tuesday, May 25th.
+Morgan Stanley increased their target price on Sempra Energy from $155.00 to $156.00 and gave the company an equal weight rating in a research report on Thursday, August 19th.
 Bank of America lowered Sempra Energy from a buy rating to a neutral rating and set a $135.00 target price on the stock. in a research report on Wednesday, June 30th.
-Morgan Stanley increased their price target on Sempra Energy from $155.00 to $156.00 and gave the company an equal weight rating in a research report on Thursday.
-KeyCorp cut their price objective on Sempra Energy from $141.00 to $140.00 and set an overweight rating on the stock in a report on Thursday, July 1st.
-Finally, Barclays raised their target price on shares of Sempra Energy from $145.00 to $158.00 and gave the stock an overweight rating in a report on Tuesday, May 25th.
-Four research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
-The stock has an average rating of Buy and an average price target of $148.57.
+Mizuho increased their target price on Sempra Energy from $148.00 to $154.00 and gave the company a buy rating in a research report on Monday, June 28th.
+Finally, Wells Fargo & Company increased their target price on Sempra Energy from $148.00 to $152.00 and gave the company an overweight rating in a research report on Wednesday, June 30th.
+Four research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
+The company presently has an average rating of Buy and a consensus price target of $148.57.

-The business also recently disclosed a quarterly dividend, which was paid on Thursday, July 15th.
-Shareholders of record on Wednesday, July 7th were paid a $1.10 dividend.
-The ex-dividend date of this dividend was Tuesday, July 6th.
-This represents a $4.40 annualized dividend and a yield of 3.30%.
-Sempra Energy’s dividend payout ratio is presently 54.79%.
+The business also recently announced a quarterly dividend, which was paid on Thursday, July 15th.
+Stockholders of record on Wednesday, July 7th were issued a $1.10 dividend.
+This represents a $4.40 dividend on an annualized basis and a dividend yield of 3.33%.
+The ex-dividend date was Tuesday, July 6th.
+Sempra Energy’s payout ratio is currently 54.79%.

 Sempra Energy is an energy-service holding company, which engages in the development and operation of energy infrastructure, and provision of electric and gas services.
 It operates through the following segments: San Diego Gas and Electric Company (SDG&E), Southern California Gas Company (SoCalGas), Sempra Texas Utilities, Sempra Mexico, and Sempra LNG.